EhtashamBillah/Acute-Lymphoblastic-Leukemia-cell-classification-using-Bayesian-Convolutional-Neural-Networks/README.md

 ## 1. Project Description:

 We used the R programming language to implement Bayesian Convolutional Neural Networks in our iamge data.
 The Integrated Development Environment (IDE) we utilized for programming was RStudio.
-The Deep Learning framework was TensorFlow and The Application Programming Interface
+The Deep Learning framework was TensorFlow and the Application Programming Interface
 (API) on top of Tensorflow, was Keras.